JoelBeau/thermo-database/README.md

 -This project is a work in progress, and I am open to suggestions for improvement.
 Please let me know if you have any ideas or feedback.

 ## Dependencies

+### Device
+   - Linux distribution (Ubuntu preferred)
+   - Windows 10 or later

+### Database
    - Docker
    - MySQL
    - Python 3
    - Python libraries: mysql-connector-python, pandas, mysqlclient

 ## Install Docker if not already installed